 1.01.
-There is hereby established the Tennessee Lawyers' Fund for Client Protection to reimburse claimants for losses caused by any dishonest conduct committed by lawyers duly licensed to practice in this state.
+There is hereby established the Tennessee Lawyers' Fund for Client Protection to reimburse claimants for losses caused by any dishonest conduct committed by lawyers practicing in this state.

 1.02.
-The purpose of the Tennessee Lawyers' Fund for Client Protection is to promote public confidence in the administration of justice and the integrity of the legal profession as a whole by reimbursing at least a portion of losses caused by the rare instances of dishonest conduct of lawyers licensed to practice law in the courts of this state.
+The purpose of the Tennessee Lawyers' Fund for Client Protection is to promote public confidence in the administration of justice and the integrity of the legal profession as a whole by reimbursing losses caused by the rare instances of dishonest conduct of lawyers practicing in this state.

 1.03.
 As used in these rules, "dishonest conduct"means the misappropriation or willful misapplication of a person's money, securities or other property.

-(c) The attorney was licensed to practice law in Tennessee.
+(a) licensed to practice law in this jurisdiction;

 Section 2.
 Funding.

-(a) Payments of $10 per year from attorneys collected annually with the yearly registration fees by the Board of Professional Responsibility of the Supreme Court of Tennessee; attorneys exempted under Rule 9, Section 20.2 are also exempted from this rule; attorneys who became life members of the fund on or before December 7, 1993, shall also be exempted from this rule.
+(a) Annual payments from lawyers in an amount set by the Court in Rule 9, Section 10.2(c) collected annually with the yearly registration fees by the Board of Professional Responsibility of the Supreme Court of Tennessee; lawyers exempted under Rule 9, Section 10.3 are also exempted from this rule; lawyers who became life members of the Fund on or before December 7, 1993, shall also be exempted from this rule

-(b) Recoveries by subrogation or from attorneys or former attorneys or their estates reimbursed to the Fund for payments made by the Fund;
+(b) Recoveries by subrogation or from lawyers or former lawyers or their estates reimbursed to the Fund for payments made by the Fund;

 (c) Gifts or bequests from any source; and